What to do in Patong Beach?

-There are a lot of things to do in Patong Beach beyond the much talked about nightlife and the ever going party.
-Patong is full of activities for families, couples, singles and friends, and even a few attractions most people don’t know about.
+There are many things to do in Patong Beach beyond the much-talked-about nightlife and the ever-going party.
+Patong is full of activities for families, couples, singles and friends, and even a few attractions most people don’t know yet.

 We will not go into details about nightlife but mostly focus on the real activities, the things you can mostly do during the daytime (and in case of rain too!).
-Note also that in this page, we also include things to do in the nearby Kathu.
-It’s not that far, and they do have a couple of places worth considering.
+Note that on this page, we also include things to do in the nearby Kathu.
+It’s not that far, and they have a couple of places worth considering.

 1. Obviously, the beach!

 Mentioning the beach is a bit obvious, but despite the occasional bad press, Patong’s beach attracted the first tourists.
 And indeed, Patong has a beautiful beach with white sand and blue water during the high season.
 There are a few restaurants on the beach as well.
 Of course, the central area can be crowded and noisy with too many jet skis and parasailing boats, but not always.
 People often make a final judgement based on a single bad experience.
 The north part of the beach is quieter, and the water is lovely.
 If you come during the low season, you might be surprised by how quiet it can be.
 So if you picked Patong for your holidays because you want everything accessible, you would enjoy the beach.